 Having worked in this area for the last 15 years Emma is viewed among colleagues as an ‘expert’ in integrated working and as a result inspires confidence in senior leaders across the partnership.
 Beyond influencing and enthusing others around NOMS vision and purpose.

 A key contributor to the development and delivery of the Wales Reducing Re-offending Strategy, which has contributed to reduced crime and re-offending across Wales.

 Emma leads not just across her own organisation but across the Criminal Justice landscape in Wales and beyond.
 The potential benefits of integration, collaborative working and more joined up service delivery are huge, however the challenges to achieving this are significant.
 Influencing this agenda requires a very particular set of skills; an ambitious vision always looking forward; resilience, the ability to secure buy in from leaders at the highest level of organisations and to adapt her approach to work with staff throughout agencies.

-These skills were recently recognised by the Leading Wales Awards 2016, as Next Generation Leader.
+These responsibilities and skills were recognised by the Leading Wales Awards 2016, as Next Generation Leader.

 The Deputy Police and Crime Commissioner is responsible for supporting the Police and Crime Commissioner in all aspects of his role while taking the personal lead responsibility for areas of activity at the request of the Commissioner.

 The main responsibilities of the Deputy Police and Crime Commissioner are to:

 A Police precept rise of 8.69% was approved by the Police and Crime Panel in Merthyr Tydfil on Tuesday, 6th February, meaning that households across S…Read More >